Exactly How To Improve Your Follicular Phase

 Eat a Balanced Diet

 Proper nutrition plays a vital role in supporting hormonal balance and a healthy menstrual cycle.
-Include nutrient-rich foods such as adequate protein, low-glycemic fruits, fiber-rich vegetables, and healthy fats in your diet.
-Additionally, consider incorporating foods rich in B vitamins, vitamin C, vitamin E, zinc, and magnesium, as these nutrients are essential for hormone production and regulation.
+Include nutrient-rich foods such as adequate protein (25-40 grams per peal), low-glycemic fruits (I.e. berries, apricots, and pears), fiber-rich vegetables (zucchini, artichokes, cabbage, etc.) and healthy fats (avocado, olive oil, feta cheese, etc.) in your diet.
+Additionally, consider incorporating foods rich in B vitamins—grass-fed/organic meat and nutritional yeast—along with vitamin C (bell peppers and citrus), zinc (pumpkin seeds), and magnesium (nuts, lentils, and dark chocolate), as these nutrients are essential for hormone production and regulation.
 Last but not least, keeping blood sugar stable is essential for hormone health.

 Manage Stress Levels